-Split it into stems you can work on
+Split any import into stems you can work on

-Separate the track into parts — drums, bass, vocals, and more — so you can edit each one on its own timeline.
-Separation is never perfect on any tool, so Veena is honest about what it can and cannot cleanly recover from a mixed-down file.
+Separate an imported track into parts — drums, bass, vocals, and more — so you can edit each one on its own timeline as real audio rather than a regeneration of it.

 Tell the CoProducer what to change